Spanish (SPN)

 SPN 480.
 Oral Proficiency Preparation.
 1 Credit Hour.

-A one-credit preparation course for the Oral Proficiency Interview that focuses on intensive speaking practice of the linguistic functions students must master to pass the OPI at the Intermediate High level.
-It must be taken the semester immediately following their Study Abroad program. it may be taken as an Independent Study.
+A one-credit preparation course for the Oral Proficiency Interview that focuses on intensive speaking practice of the linguistic functions students must master to pass the OPI at the Advanced Low level.
+It must be taken the semester immediately following their Study Abroad program.
+It may be taken as an Independent Study.
 Students who do not reach the advanced low level must retake the OPI at their own cost.
-Advanced low level equals B+; above this level equals A; below this level equals F.
+Advanced low level equals A-; above this level equals A; below this level equals F.

 SPN 490.
 Spanish Internship.
 1-3 Credit Hours.